 Your post-race meals should be packed with protein and carbohydrates, which help your body recover and repair the micro tears in muscles that cause soreness.

 Rest and recover

-We hope you keep these tips in mind – especially those running the Mercy Health Glass City Marathon this weekend.
+We hope you keep these tips in mind – especially those currently preparing for the Toledo Glass City Marathon on Sunday, April 25.
 From the relay to 5k to full marathon, there is something for everyone in this race.
 If you’ve been training but have yet to sign up, there is still time to register.

 Sore muscles and mild discomfort are common after intense exercise, even with a post-race recovery plan.
-If you experience significant pain that makes running or everyday activities difficult, it may be time to contact your primary care physician.
-If you’re in need of a primary care physician, our team is here to help.
-Find a doctor near you today.
+However, if you experience significant pain that makes running or everyday activities difficult, it may be time to contact your primary care provider.